-- Number and proportions of patients experiencing an AE during the study period: overall and by SOC (System Organ Class) and PT (Preferred Term) terms (MedDRA classification).
-The analysis will also be performed according to severity, seriousness and relationship to avapritinib, including the description of types, severity and rates of AEs leading to discontinuation or decreased dosing of avapritinib. - Number and proportions of patients with dose reductions or interruptions, or discontinuing avapritinib treatment due to an AE during the study period: overall and by comorbidity, including the description of types, severity and rates of AEs leading to discontinuation or decreased dosing of avapritinib. - Incidence rate of patients experiencing an AE, overall and by SOC and PT terms - Defined as the number of patients with at least one (specific) AE during follow-up divided by the sum of person-months at risk in the study.

-- The sum of person-months at risk in the study when calculating the overall incidence is defined as the duration of follow-up for patients without AEs plus the duration of follow-up until the date of the first AE for patients with an AE. - The sum of person-months at risk in the study when calculating the incidence for specific AEs is defined as the duration of follow-up for patients without the specific AE plus the duration of follow-up from baseline until the date of the first specific AE for patients with a specific AE, i.e. patients who experience another AE earlier in time will not be censored
+- Number and proportions of patients experiencing an AE during the study period (i.e., from the first dose of avapritinib until the end of follow-up): by SOC (System Organ Class) and PT (Preferred Term) (MedDRA classification), severity, seriousness and relationship to avapritinib, including the description of types, severity and rates of AEs leading to discontinuation or decreased dosing of avapritinib. - Number and proportions of patients with dose reductions or interruptions, or discontinuing avapritinib treatment due to an AE during the study period: overall and by comorbidity, including the description of types, severity and rates of AEs leading to discontinuation or decreased dosing of avapritinib. - Incidence rate of patients experiencing an AE, overall and by SOC and PT terms - Defined as the number of patients with at least one (specific) AE during follow-up divided by the sum of person-months at risk in the study. - The sum of person-months at risk in the study when calculating the overall incidence is defined as the duration of follow-up for patients without AEs plus the duration of follow-up until the date of the first AE for patients with an AE. - The sum of person-months at risk in the study when calculating the incidence for specific AEs is defined as the duration of follow-up for patients without the specific AE plus the duration of follow-up from baseline until the date of the first specific AE for patients with a specific AE, i.e. patients who experience another AE earlier in time will not be censored